cocoabits/MASShortcut/README.md

 To set an example, I made a  demo project: [MASShortcutDemo](https://github.com/shpakovski/MASShortcutDemo).
 Enjoy!

+# Non-ARC Version

+If you like retain/release, please check out the following fork: [chendo/MASShortcut](https://github.com/chendo/MASShortcut).

 # Copyright

 MASShortcut is licensed under the BSD license.